isle-project/isle-editor/docusaurus/website/docs/questions/number.md

 * __hints__ | `array<(string|node)>`: hints providing guidance on how to answer the question.
 Default: `[]`.
 * __feedback__ | `boolean`: controls whether to display feedback buttons.
 Default: `true`.
 * __solution__ | `(number|array<number>)`: a numeric answer to the problem (or multiple correct answers if an array is supplied).
 Default: `none`.
 * __digits__ | `number`: number of digits for which the answer supplied by the student must match the solution to be considered correct.
 Set to 0 to match as an integer.
-If set to null it will search for an exact matc.
+If set to null it will search for an exact match.
 Default: `3`.
 * __max__ | `number`: maximum allowed input value.
 Default: `null`.
 * __min__ | `number`: minimum allowed input value.
 Default: `null`.
 * __defaultValue__ | `number`: pre-selected value of number input.
 Default: `0`.